Events

 Kids, families, and adults are invited to our outdoor story trail.
 Park at the Land Trust’s cider barn, 330 Bush Hill Road, Manchester, and walk along the dirt road to the pavilion, to walk, read, and explore along the storybook trail.
 In cooperation with the Manchester Public Library, we periodically install a new book.
 The half-mile trail curls its way through a former apple orchard.
 Read more about the story trail here: story trail on our website.

-• Highland Park history hike and climb Saturday, November 30 at 1:00 p.m.
+• Highland Park history hike and climb Saturday, April 12 at 1:00 p.m.

-Case Mountain Meet at the Land Trust boulder at the small parking lot on Spring Street near the bridge and waterfall, not far from the intersection of Spring Street and Glen Road, Manchester (GPS 670 Spring St.).
-The Land Trust owns several properties in the Case Mountain area, including this half-acre parcel.
+CasePkltSignWEB.jpg.
+Meet at the Land Trust boulder at the small parking lot on Spring Street near the bridge and waterfall, not far from the intersection of Spring Street and Glen Road, Manchester.
+The Land Trust owns a few properties in the Case Mountain area, including this .55-acre parcel.
 We'll start with commentary on the Case Brothers National Historic District and then visit the paper mill and mansion areas.
-Those who want a short history walk may end their walk at the dam at Case Pond near Spring Street.
-For those who want a more strenuous event, we will continue uphill to the summit of Lookout Mountain.
-Steep, bumpy, and rocky terrain, but worth the effort, especially on a clear day, when the Heublein Tower is visible to the west.
-Free.
+Those who want a short walk with history may end their walk at the dam at Case Pond near Spring Street.
+For those who want a more strenuous event, we will continue uphill to the summit of Case Mountain.
+Steep, bumpy, and rocky terrain, but worth the effort, espcially on a clear day, when the Heublein Tower is visible to the west.
+FREE.
 Please wear sturdy sneakers or hiking boots, and bring water.
 No dogs, please.
 Extreme weather cancels.
-Please check the street signs carefully before parking to avoid parking tickets.
-Photo by Stacey Zackin of hikers pausing at the former tennis courts on a March 2019 walk.
-For vintage pictures of the Highland Park section of Manchester, visit John Knoll photos.
+Please check the street signs carefully before parking.
+For vintage pictures and a story about the Highland Park section of Manchester, visit Case Brothers National Historic District.

-• Cheney Railroad history walk Saturday, January 18, at 1:00 p.m., weather permitting
+• Cheney Railroad history walk Saturday, August 16 at 1:00 p.m.]

 To enjoy the trail on your own, print a copy of this railroad map.